More test and protect staff to be hired in Scotland to tackle rise in case numbers

 "Test and Protect will change as the population becomes more protected by vaccination and it will still play a key role in mitigating clusters and outbreaks in high risk settings, slowing infection spread and protecting populations at risk.”

-The news comes as a total of 2,802 covid cases were reported on Thursday as Nicola Sturgeon said there may be a ‘leveling off’ in recent record high numbers.
+The news comes as a total of 2,802 covid cases were reported on Thursday as Nicola Sturgeon said there may be a ‘levelling off’ in recent record high numbers.

 Last week, daily Covid cases surpassed 4,000 for the first time since mass testing began with 4,234 recorded last Thursday.